Jonathan2251/lbd/source/about.rst

 This chapter highlights the structure of an LLVM backend using by UML graphs, and we continue to build the Cpu0 backend.
-Around 3100 lines of source code are added, most of which are common from one LLVM backends to another, regardless of the target architecture.
+Thousands of lines of source code are added, most of which are common from one LLVM backends to another, regardless of the target architecture.
 By the end of this chapter, the Cpu0 LLVM backend will support less than ten instructions to generate some initial assembly output.